-The Indian economy has grown by about 5% during 2012-13 (6.5% during 2011-12) with manufacturing sector growth of just 1% (last year 2.9%).
-Most forecasts for growth in paper industry for 2013 -14 are between 6% and 7%.
+Growth rate of the Indian economy was less than 5% for the second consecutive year i.e. FY 2012-13 & 2013-14 with manufacturing sector growth of below 1% (last year growth was 1%).
+Most forecasts for growth in paper industry for 2014 -15 are between 6% and 7%.
 The depreciating Indian Rupee, inflation and high interest rates have to some extent weakened consumer confidence and consumer purchasing power.